Native American Sex Trafficking

-Every year, Native Hope hits the streets in an effort to raise awareness about this important issue.
+Every year, Native Hope hits the streets in an effort to raise awareness about this important issue and put an end to this crisis.

-Two major tourism events in South Dakota create a unique market for sex trafficking and exportation every year:
+Two major tourism events in South Dakota create a unique market for sex trafficking and exploitation every year:

 THE STURGIS MOTORCYCLE RALLY AND PHEASANT HUNTING SEASON